The French capital is cloaked in myth and cliché, but one thing's for sure: few

 But for some really serious man-on-man action, Paris has a wide range of men-only

 For those more innocent clubbing pleasures?
-Le Queen is to Paris what Heaven
+Le Queen always used to be to Paris what Heaven

 is to London - slightly arrogant and vastly over-hyped.
 And believe me, it's not

-for your true clubbing crowd, though perhaps now a bit 'mixed' for some gay tastes.
+for your true clubbing crowd, though perhaps now also a bit 'mixed' for some gay tastes.

 A warning: take out a bank loan to buy your drinks in any Paris club.